AMDResearch/hpcfund/docs/access.md

 **Do Not Run Jobs on the Login Nodes**

 Do not run long-running applications or perform intensive computational activity on the login nodes.
-Your account may be suspended and you will lose access to the queues if you do not adhere to this policy and your are actions are impacting other users.
-Instead, submit long running batch jobs to SLURM or grab an interactive session on a compute node for dedicated resources (see {doc}`jobs` for more info).
+Your account may be suspended and you will lose access to the queues if you do not adhere to this policy and your actions are impacting other users.
+Instead, submit long running batch jobs to SLURM or obtain an interactive session on a compute node for dedicated resources (see {doc}`jobs` for more info).